Log House Theatre to present musical 'She Loves Me'

 JOHNSTOWN, Pa. – A comedic tale of love and confusion will take center stage at this production.

 The Log House Theatre Academy will present the musical “She Loves Me” at 7 p.m.
-Thursday through Saturday and 2 p.m.
+Friday and Saturday and 2 p.m.
 Sunday in the atelier at the Community Arts Center of Cambria County, 1217 Menoher Blvd., Westmont.

 The performance features a cast of recent graduates and students from Northern Cambria High School, who presented the show as their spring musical.